Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ## UX
 ---
-I chose a very specific color theme for the dahboard based ont he topic involved.
-As it was based upon Shark Attack data I wanted to use nature colors which is how I decided upon blues and greens.
+I chose a very specific color theme for the dashboard based on the topic involved.
+As it was based upon Shark Attack data I wanted to use nature colors which is how I decided upon blues.
 I used an off white color for the font for a bit of contrast.
-I felt tried to keep an element of repetition throughout the web pahe to provide the best user experience possible.
+I tried to keep an element of repetition throughout the web page to provide the best user experience possible.
 This allows a user to learn how the website works quickly.
 In addition to this, I also provided some instructions on the site so that the user knows exactly how it works.
 As this was a dashboard project, I wanted to create a one page site.
-I feel as though this is the best way to show case the data at hand.
+I feel as though this is the best way to showcase the data at hand.

 In terms of the font, I chose Cabin bcecause I felt it still looked very professional whilst still being sleek.
 I felt the need for it to still look professional on a dashboard was very important.

 By utilising crossfilter.js and dc.js, I ensured the user could have some control over the data they wanted to see.
-On initial load up, all the data presented is unfiltered, and with the inclusin of some dropdown bars, and the clickable charts, users have the ability to filter information how they see fit.
+On initial load up, all the data presented is unfiltered, and with the inclusion of some dropdown bars, and the clickable charts, users have the ability to filter information how they see fit.

 I included a button in the footer to enable a user to go straight up to the top of the page rather than scrolling back up to enhance user experience.
 I also added a button in the footer to allow all charts to be reset for the same reason.

-I have added the full chart at the bottom of the page so that users have the option to look through the whole dataset should the need arise.

 I have shared my wireframes below, however, the final site looks quite different.
 As I was developing the site, it became apparent that there was a better way for the data to be visualized, as well as allowing the data to be responsive on all devices, which was at the forefront of my design process.
 I initially wanted to go with a really simple design that just plainly showed the charts.
-However, upon development, I saw ways in which I can improve
+However, upon development, I saw ways in which I could improve it.

 ### User Stories
-* I want to be able to view the number of Shark Attacks by country (top ten)
+* I want to be able to view the number of Shark Attacks by country
 * I want to be able to view the number of Shark Attacks by Year
-* I want to be able to filter by state for the Shark Attacks.
+* I want to be able to filter by state/area for the Shark Attacks.
+* I want to be able to see if the shark attacks were fatal or not.
 * I want to be able to filter data.

 ### Wireframes